SixArm/mast-cell-help/topics/magnesium-glycinate/index.md

 **Key points:**

-* **Bioavailability:** The body can absorb and utilize a significant portion of the magnesium in this form.
+* **Bioavailability**: The body can absorb and utilize a significant portion of the magnesium in this form.

-* **Glycine Content:** Glycine is an amino acid that has calming and relaxing effects.
+* **Glycine Content**: Glycine is an amino acid that has calming and relaxing effects.

-* **Muscle and Nerve Function:** Magnesium is crucial for proper muscle contractions and nerve electrical activity.
+* **Muscle and Nerve Function**: Magnesium is crucial for proper muscle contractions and nerve electrical activity.

-* **Bone Health:** Magnesium works in conjunction with calcium and vitamin D to support bone formation and to maintain bone density.
+* **Bone Health**: Magnesium works in conjunction with calcium and vitamin D to support bone formation and to maintain bone density.

-* **Energy Production:**   Magnesium is a cofactor for various enzymes involved in energy production, including the synthesis of adenosine triphosphate (ATP).
+* **Energy Production**:   Magnesium is a cofactor for various enzymes involved in energy production, including the synthesis of adenosine triphosphate (ATP).

-* **Cardiovascular Health:** Magnesium helps regulate blood pressure, supports the normal functioning of the heart, and may have vasodilatory effects.
+* **Cardiovascular Health**: Magnesium helps regulate blood pressure, supports the normal functioning of the heart, and may have vasodilatory effects.